 The IntraLase FS laser is a highly precise tool aiding in corneal flap creation, the first step in laser vision correction surgery.
 During the procedure, the IntraLase laser fires 15,000 pulses per second into the cornea, where the flap can be created at a depth and diameter determined by the surgeon as appropriate for each individual patient.
 In addition to benefiting from this pinpoint (2-3 micron) accuracy, patients who undergo surgery conducted with the IntraLase laser are less likely to need an enhancement (follow-up) procedure than with other technologies.

-Dr. Andrew Miller is an experienced, board certified LASIK surgeon who has performed thousands of highly successful laser eye surgeries in his 10 years of experience.
+Dr. Andrew Miller is an experienced, board-certified LASIK surgeon who has performed thousands of highly successful laser eye surgeries to clients throughout the Livingston and greater New Jersey areas in his 10 years of experience.
 If you’re ready to experience the life-changing benefits of LASIK, contact us to book your free LASIK consultation!

 Are you contemplating LASIK?
 Get to know the facts and learn more about the procedure with this list of frequently asked questions.